ezeslucky/ezeslucky/README.md

 # Hi there 👋 I'm Aurobindo

-I'm the Co-founder at [Deployi](https://deployi.me/)  and a Full-Stack Product Engineer.
+I'm the Co-founder at [Deployi](https://deployi.me/)  and a Full-Stack & AI Product Engineer.
 I love building infrastructure, tools, and open-source products to help developers ship faster.